ndoll1998/AppliedTransformers/README.md

 # Applied Transformers

-Applied Transformers is a project collecting state-of-the-art transformer models to tackle typical natural language processing task.
-It provides implementations of state-of-the-art transformer models for servel nlp tasks as well as a number of datasets.
+Applied Transformers is a project collecting state-of-the-art transformer models to tackle typical natural language processing (NLP) task.
+It provides model implementations as well as a number of datasets for several NLP tasks.